 Virginia junior forward Chris Williams became UVa's 34th player to score 1,000 career points when he drilled a three-point basket with 6:10 remaining in the first half against Coastal Carolina (Nov.
 20).
-Williams finished the game with 15 points and currently has 1,390 in his career.
+Williams finished the game with 15 points and currently has 1,397 in his career.
 He is now 18th on UVa's all-time scoring list.
+With 19 more points, Williams will move past Mel Kennedy (1985-88) and into 17th place.
 Williams joins senior guard Donald Hand as current players reaching the 1,000-point plateau.
 Hand scored his 1,000th point on Feb.
-5, 2000 versus Duke and currently has 1,465 points.
-Hand is in 13th place on Virginia's all-time scoring list.
-He needs five points to overtake Othell Wilson (1,469 points from 1981-84) for 12th place.
+5, 2000 versus Duke and currently has 1,472 points.
+Hand is in 12th place on Virginia's all-time scoring list.